Droplets I: Pressure-Dominated Sub-0.1 pc Coherent Structures in L1688 and B18: Introduction

-In the analyses presented in this paper, we find that these newly identified coherent structures have small sizes, $\sim$ 0.04 pc, and masses, $\sim$ 0.4 M$_\sun$\footnote{The word ``coherent'' is used in this paper to indicate a structure with a spatially resolved change in velocity dispersion, from turbulence-dominated values outside the structure to thermally dominated values inside the structure.
-Like many of the dense cores observed by \citet{Myers_1983c}, a coherent region thus has a thermally dominated velocity dispersion.
+In the analyses presented in this paper, we find that these newly identified coherent structures have small sizes, $\sim$ 0.04 pc, and masses, $\sim$ 0.4 M$_\sun$\footnote{Like many of the dense cores observed by \citet{Myers_1983c}, a coherent region has a thermally dominated velocity dispersion.
 The identification of these coherent structures are ``new'' in the sense that ``transitions to coherence'' are captured in a single tracer for the first time for many of these structures and that the identified coherent structures form a previously omitted population of \emph{gravitationally unbound and pressure confined coherent structures}, as shown in the analyses below.
 We acknowledge that many of the coherent structures examined in this paper might be associated with previously known cores or density features.
 See Appendix \ref{sec:appendix_overlap} for discussion.}.
-Unlike previously known coherent cores, the coherent structures identified in this paper are mostly gravitationally unbound and are instead predominantly bound by pressure provided by the ambient gas motions, in spite of the subsonic velocity dispersions found in these structures\footnote{The adjectives ``supersonic,'' ``transonic,'' and ``subsonic'' in this paper indicate levels of turbulence.
+Unlike previously known coherent cores, the coherent structures identified in this paper are mostly gravitationally unbound and are instead predominantly bound by pressure provided by the ambient gas motions, in spite of the subsonic velocity dispersions found in these structures\footnote{In this paper, the adjectives ``supersonic,'' ``transonic,'' and ``subsonic'' indicate levels of turbulence.
 A supersonic/transonic/subsonic velocity dispersion has a turbulent (non-thermal) component larger than/comparable to/smaller than the sonic velocity.
 See Equation \ref{eq:sigmaTot} below for a definition of the thermal and non-thermal components of velocity dispersion}.
-We term this newly discovered population of \emph{gravitationally unbound and pressure confined coherent structures} ``droplets'' and examine their relation to the gravitationally bound and likely star forming coherent cores and other dense cores.
+We term this newly discovered population of \emph{gravitationally unbound and pressure confined coherent structures} ``droplets'' and examine their relation to the known gravitationally bound and likely star-forming coherent cores and other dense cores.